Malësia: History

-During World War II, the northern Albanian tribes were collaborationist and anti-Communist.
+During World War II, the northern Albanian tribes collaborated with Nazi Germany, Fascist Italy, and later, the Italian Social Republic.
+They fought against the Yugoslav Partisans and held specific anti-Communist ideology.
 Prek Cali led the Kelmendi tribe.
-Some leaders were persecuted by the new Communist regime.
+Some leaders were persecuted by the Party of Labour of Albania after the war.

 Demographics

 The region is inhabited by an Albanian majority, divided between Catholicism and Islam, while a small Serb-Montenegrin community is present in some villages.
 The Albanian population ethnographically belongs to the Ghegs group.